Skip to content

 Semantic similarity search over a SNOMED CT Arrow IPC embeddings file.

 Embeds your query text via Ollama and performs cosine similarity against all concept embeddings in the .arrow file produced by sct embed.
-Returns the concepts whose meaning is closest to your query — including concepts that don't share any keywords.
+Returns the concepts whose meaning is closest to your query text, including some concepts that don't share any keywords with it.

 Usage